Mirror test: Disinterest

+Ambiguity

 Frans de Waal, a biologist and primatologist at Emory University, has stated that self-awareness is not binary, and the mirror test should not be relied upon as a sole indicator of self-awareness, though it is a good test to have.
 Different animals adapt to the mirror in different ways.

 Non-human animals

 Several studies using a wide range of species have investigated the occurrence of spontaneous, mark-directed behavior when given a mirror, as originally proposed by Gallup.
 Most marked animals given a mirror initially respond with social behavior, such as aggressive displays, and continue to do so during repeated testing.
 Only a few species have touched or directed behavior toward the mark, thereby passing the classic MSR test.

 Findings in MSR studies are not always conclusive.
 Even in chimpanzees, the species most studied and with the most convincing findings, clear-cut evidence of self-recognition is not obtained in all individuals tested.
 Prevalence is about 75% in young adults and considerably less in young and aging individuals.

 Until the 2008 study on magpies, self-recognition was thought to reside in the neocortex area of the brain.
 However, this brain region is absent in nonmammals.
 Self-recognition may be a case of convergent evolution, where similar evolutionary pressures result in similar behaviors or traits, although species arrive at them by different routes, and the underlying mechanism may be different.